 Skin purging is a process that occurs when you start using a new skincare product that increases the rate of cellular turnover.
 Because your skin cells are turning over more quickly, lingering breakouts that might’ve taken weeks (or even months) to surface all appear at once.
 This means that, before it gets better, your breakouts can actually get worse.
 While it may seem unfair, if you stick with the new product and don’t get discouraged through the purging process, you’ll be rewarded with smooth, clear skin.

 The most common types of breakouts people experience when their skin purges are whiteheads and pustules.
-They’re similar in that they both develop pus as the result of infection, though pustules tend to be more red and inflamed.
+They’re similar in that they both develop pus as a result of infection.
+However, pustules tend to be more red and inflamed.
 If you’re prone to hormonal acne, you may also develop cystic blemishes in the purging process.
-(Read: a complete guide to clearing clogged pores.)

 How Long Does Skin Purging Last?